eucalyptus/euca-demo/doc/install-hp-gol01-d5-manual.md

     # sed -i -e "/^CLOUD_OPTS=/s/\"$/ -Xmx=2G\"/" /etc/eucalyptus/eucalyptus.conf
     ```

-10. (MC): Configure Management Console with User Facing Services Address
+10. (MC): Configure Management Console with Cloud Controller and Walrus addresses

     The clchost parameter within console.ini is misleadingly named, as it should reference the
     public IP of the host running User Facing Services.